ucdavisdatalab/workshop_git_for_teams/07_merging-remote-branches.Rmd

 In a real-world project, you might also edit the title of your issue to reflect your changes, but for now, you can leave it as is.

-Fetching a Remote Branch
+Tracking a Remote Branch
 ------------------------

 Now it's time to make a copy of the remote branch on your local computer.
 You can find the branch on the command line with `git branch -a` (it'll be in red text).
-To get the branch and begin tracking any future changes that might occur on that branch, simply type:
+If you don't see extra branches listed when you enter this command, run `git fetch` and try again.

+There are a few ways to get the branch itself.
+Newer versions of Git use:

 ```
 $ git switch <remote-branch>